Arrow Wood Programming

 Our version of the Olympics – Arrow Style!
 Three days of competition, a culmination of the spirit of Arrow Wood in 72 hours.
 You will laugh, you will cry, you will compete, the bonds of friendship will be cemented, you will remember it forever.

 We do camp trips a bit different.
 Sometimes we take spontaneous trips to New York Jets training camp, to a Celtics work out or to Fenway Park.
 Sometimes it’s a simple trip to a local Berkshires establishment for ice cream or to see a show.
-Our oldest three divisions take scheduled trips to Boston, Montreal, The Cape, Nantucket and Maine.
-We do camping and white water rafting trips, some coed some not.
+Our campers take scheduled trips to Washington DC, Boston, The Cape, Nantucket, and Maine.
+We do camping and white water rafting trips.
 Sometimes it’s for the whole division and sometimes it’s just for kids that opt in.
 Bottom line we keep our options open and like to be flexible, so every camper has the option to explore the best of New England and beyond.